KhronosGroup/glTF-Blender-IO/docs/blender_docs/scene_gltf2.rst

    Output format for images.
 PNG is lossless and generally preferred, but JPEG might be preferable for web applications due to the smaller file size.
    If None is chosen, materials are exported without textures.
+JPEG Quality
+   When exporting jpeg files, the quality of the exported file.
+Export Original PBR Specular
+   When On, specular data are exported from glTF Material Output node, Instead of using sockets from Principled BSDF Node.
+Lighting Mode
+   Optional backwards compatibility for non-standard render engines.
+Applies to lights.
+   Standard: Physically-based glTF lighting units (cd, lx, nt).
+   Unitless: Non-physical, unitless lighting.
+Useful when exposure controls are not available
+   Raw: Raw (Deprecated)', 'Blender lighting strengths with no conversion

 Compression